ros2-gbp/ros2-gbp-github-org/ADMIN.md

 ### AWS credentials

-Terraform state is state in a shared dynamodb instance.
+Terraform state is stored in a shared dynamodb instance.
 Open Robotics staff with AWS console access can create credentials and set up their local workstation using the `aws configure` command from the AWS cli.

 ### Terraform

 Terraform is available from <https://terraform.io>.
 If you are running on Arch Linux terraform is packaged in the Arch repositories and stays up to date.
-If you're running on Ubuntu or Debian TODO when the Terraform website isn't down.
+If you're running on Ubuntu, Debian, or Fedora you can add the Hashicorp repository to [download terraform](https://www.terraform.io/downloads).

 Once changes to this repository are merged, terraform changes must be planned and applied before taking effect.
 This terraform project is not currently set up to run automatically in order to require a human in the loop for safety.